 The U.S.-Mexico border extends 1,954 miles, running along the southern borders of California, New Mexico, Arizona, and Texas.
-Physical barriers are constructed along 653 miles of this border, separated into several sections due to natural barriers such as rivers and mountains.
+Physical barriers appear along 653 miles of this border, separated into several sections due to natural barriers such as rivers and mountains.
 About 300 miles of this barrier is a vehicle fence, a low barrier designed to stop only vehicles and not pedestrians.
-Along 42 miles, near four urban areas, there is a secondary barrier alongside the primary pedestrian barrier, further removed from the legal border, allowing for more fortifications and for surveillance and patrols between the two fences.
+The secondary barrier is further removed from the legal border and runs along the primary pedestrian barrier for 42 miles near four urban areas, allowing for more fortifications and for surveillance and patrols between the two fences.
 In some parts, a tertiary fence has been constructed as well.

-These different border barriers have been built over several decades, with the first patch in San Diego, built in 1962.
-However, over 90 percent of the existing barrier was built since 2006.
-We will refer to them here as “walls,” “fences,” or “barriers” interchangeably.
+These different border barriers have been built over several decades, with the first patch in San Diego constructed in 1962.
+However, over 90 percent of the existing barrier has been built since 2006.
+We will refer to them here as “walls,” “fences,” or “barriers'' interchangeably.
 Full maps and detailed statistics can be found in KPBS and inewsource’s 2017 America’s Wall report.

 According to surveys conducted by the University of California San Diego’s Center for Comparative Immigration Studies, the main drivers behind border crossings are incentives to pursue better jobs, reunite with relatives, or escape hunger or violence.
-Fear of encountering a formidable wall or a Border Patrol agent is low on migrants’ lists of deterrents.
+Given these stark motivations, undocumented immigrants do not report fears of encountering a formidable wall or Border Patrol agents as deterrents to unauthorized border crossings.
 In recent years, there have been historically low levels of unauthorized immigration from Mexico, due to the country’s improving wages and declining birth rate, as well as the 2007-2009 U.S. economic recession.

-The construction of walls on the U.S.-Mexico border has spiked just after the estimated numbers of unauthorized crossings went down.
-The last few years show a record low of attempted crossings.
-At the same time, the people trying to cross are pushed to cross in more dangerous areas, further east and further away from urban areas, into the desert and the Rio Grande Valley.
+Despite the decrease in unauthorized crossings, the rate of construction of walls along the U.S.-Mexico border spiked during the Trump administration (2017-2021).
+While these new walls have not prevented unauthorized crossings, they have pushed migrants further east, further away from urban areas, and towards more dangerous areas including the desert and the Rio Grande Valley.
 This results in more deaths from exposure to extreme temperatures in areas on both sides of the border, where people cannot call for rescue, with some of those lost never accounted for.

-Construction along the border requires a bypass of environmental and cultural protection laws, as it disrupts the ecosystem and animal migration routes, endangering animals and plant life, and divides the lands of indigenous people.
+The federal government has bypassed environmental and cultural protection laws to move ahead with border wall construction, as it disrupts the ecosystem and animal migration routes, endangering animals and plant life, and divides the lands of indigenous people.